 Graduate students focus on developing their dissertation proposal in the first semester of the fourth year (third year for students with an MA from elsewhere) and then work on dissertation research until completion.
 Many graduate students also work with faculty or peers on research and engage in other professional activities such as grant-writing, attending professional conferences, and working with undergraduates.
 Graduate students typically teach independently or are research assistants.
 Students prepare for and go on the job market.

-Current requirements for graduate degrees can be found in the 2015/2016 Graduate Student Handbook.
-Archived Graduate Student Handbooks are also available.
+Current requirements for graduate degrees can be found in your cohort’s Graduate Student Handbook.
+Current and archived Handbooks are available online.